raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

 Add any sprites that you want to use from the Sprite Library.
-This could include people, animals, or vehicles.
-It could also include existing scenery sprites such as trees, rocks, or buildings.
+This can include people, animals, or vehicles.
+It can also include existing scenery sprites such as trees, rocks, or buildings.

 Remember that all sprites in Scratch can move, so if you want your main character to be a bunch of bananas, that's fine!